ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 This project specifically aims to wring out the best 'n' variables that would contribute to teh customer energy consumption.
 The energy operators/retailers, upon gathering these 'n' variables through survey systems as well as smart metering, can predict the energy consumption of a particular customer.
 Though this project is specifically aimed at customer energy profiling, the same can be used in various other applciations as discussed with minimal modifications in the code.

-**DataProcessing:**
+**DATA PROCESSING:**
-The files associated with data processing is found within the folder 'Data_Processing'.
+The files associated with data processing is found within the folder 'DataProcessing'.
 In data processing, we start with a 12083 X 940 raw data, where most of the variables are omitted through manual variable selection.
 The selected data is processed with a series of statistical procedures such as
 Contextual Aggregation